wevm/viem/site/pages/zksync/actions/estimateFee.md

 ---
-description: Returns data pertaining to a given batch.
+description: Returns an estimated Fee for requested transaction.
 ---

-# getL1BatchDetails
+# estimateFee

-Returns data pertaining to a given batch.
+Returns an estimated Fee for requested transaction.

 ## Usage